Genius Products: History

 Genius Products Inc. was founded in San Diego, California in 1999. created by Klaus Moeller and Larry Balaban.
 In 2001, the video release of Baby Genius: The Four Seasons won a Kids First! award, beating Teletubbies.
 By 2002, AOL Time Warner was distributing Baby Genius products.

 Genius Products acquired American Vantage Media (formerly Fox Lorber, Winstar TV & Video, and Wellspring Media, spun off from Winstar Communications in 2001) in early 2005.
 On December 5, 2005, Genius Products, Inc. announced a distribution joint venture with The Weinstein Company (TWC) called Genius Products, LLC (GPL), with Weinstein holding a 70% stake.
 GPL would hold the Wellspring film library, including the Fox Lorber, Winstar and American Vantage Media titles, and the bulk of GPI's assets.
 Weinstein Co. added distribution rights for its products combined with no cash and received a 50% cut in the distribution fee on their films.
 The high-profile with Weinstein helped Genius Products to open the doors to major retailers like Wal-Mart and Target.
 With major retailers available to Genius, other entertainment companies including ESPN and Robert Halmi Inc. had signed with them.
 Under Weinstein's order, the Wellspring Home Entertainment division was moved to Santa Monica, California at the end of April, dropping most of the previous staff and closing its theatrical distribution unit, while transferring theatrical distribution to TWC.
 TWC also arranged for direct-to-video funding from Blockbuster in exchange for exclusive rental rights.
 Expecting the indistinguishable dozen films to be made (possibly by a standing Romanian-based crew) under the multi-year deal would generate regular income of $1 to $2 million.

 In January 2006, Pacific Entertainment, formed by Moeller and Balaban, purchased Baby Genius and other lines from Genius Products, Inc. for $3 million.
 The other lines were preschool brands such as Wee Worship and the Little Tikes music and DVD series.
 Genius Products retained exclusive U.S. distribution rights for the lines.

 In April 2006, Genius Products signed a distribution agreement with Tartan USA, an American division of the British company Tartan Films to distribute its titles on DVD, taking over from TLA Releasing.

-In July 2006, Genius Products signed a agreement with ESPN Inc. to distribute DVDs of ESPN programs via the ESPN Home Entertainment label.
+In July 2006, Genius Products signed an agreement with ESPN Inc. to distribute DVDs of ESPN programs via the ESPN Home Entertainment label.